joelchrono12/joelchrono12.ml/_posts/2024-04-22-a-short-hike.md

 ---
 title: A Short Hike
 header: A Short Hike
-description: A neat little open world game with a simple goal and a lot of stuff to do in between
+description: A neat little open world game with a simple, but worthwhile goal, and a lot of stuff to do in between.
 tags: gaming review
 permalink: /blog/a-short-hike/
 layout: post